Kanye West buying right-leaning social network Parler

 Launched in 2018, Parler drew a surge of users following the 2020 presidential election, fashioning itself as a forum for conservative thought and alternative to other social media sites.

 But Amazon stopped hosting the company on its web service last year after the technology giant said Parler had failed to block content that could incite violence in wake of the January 6 attack on the U.S. Capitol.
-Other mainstream media platforms also booted Parler from their platforms.
+Other mainstream media platforms also booted Parler from their platforms, although it is now available on Apple's app store and Google Play.

 In the days leading up to the Capitol riot, supporters of former President Trump and members of far right groups like the Proud Boys and the Oath Keepers used Parler to call for violence on January 6 and organized plans to infiltrate the Capitol.